HassettJM2002/Network-Fundamentals/Network Fundamentals.md

     Libpcap is installed on most flavours of linux

     How it works
-    NIC -> wifi adapter, pulling data off wireless, data is sent to kernel, if its not to you, it would usually drop it, but in promiscus mode, it will accept everything
-    Normally it will remove through layers, but in prosicus mode, will forward as is, raw, sends it to current user space
+    NIC -> wifi adapter, pulling data off wireless, data is sent to kernel, if its not to you, it would usually drop it, but in promiscus mode, it will accept everything Normally it will remove through layers, but in prosicus mode, will forward as is, raw, sends it to current user space
 ##### Wireshark, TCPDUMP, and DPFS
 ###### Wireshark
+    Protocol Hieracrchy
+        Shows protocols and layers of the osi model Conversations / Endpoints
+        Shows conversations
+            or
+        the the endpoints of the conversations
+    Pref:
+        Prot -> TCP -> Relative Seq #

+    Wireshark is not very efficient
 ## Day 2